 Brands understandably want a piece of the action.
 After all, what marketing team doesn’t want to cultivate fans who line up for product releases, pass glowing recommendations onto their friends, gush online about their favorite purchases, and then fill up their carts again?

-You don’t have to be named after a fruit and pushing a trillion-dollar market cap to inspire this kind of devotion.
+You don’t have to be an iconic brand to inspire this kind of devotion.
 We work with clients every day who are successfully building those connections, using our technology to understand what their customers are passionate about and consistently meeting them there.

 The formula for a brand-love potion

 How do people talk about beloved brands?
 Esquire wrote this about skating-apparel giant Vans a few years ago:

 “The brand has become a staple of American footwear culture, on the level with iconic brands like Converse (which is twice as old) and Nike (which is nearly 10 times as large).
 Vans are worn by celebrities and fashion influencers, the jeans and T-shirt crowd who rarely pay attention to what's stylish, teenagers and toddlers, alike.”